StefanPlizga/izypower_cloud/README.en.md

 ## Acknowledgments

-Thanks to Khirale, Charmg31, Wellgo and Zyos67 for testing and feedback.
+Thanks to Khirale, MarcoCMG, Wellgo and Zyos67 for testing and feedback.

 ## Installation